Breaker of Chains: In King's Landing

-In the Sept of Baelor, as Joffrey lies in state, Tywin questions Tommen about the qualities of a king.
+In the Sept of Baelor, as Joffrey lies in state, Tywin questions Tommen about the qualities that make a good king.
 Jaime arrives and Cersei begs him to kill Tyrion, but he refuses.
 Cersei kisses Jaime but then pushes him away.
 Jamie grabs her and pushes her to have sex, which she tells him is not right.
-He ignores her objections and proceeds to force himself on her.
+He ignores her objections and proceeds to rape her.

 Tywin suspects that Oberyn had a hand in Joffrey's murder and Oberyn accuses Tywin of ordering the Mountain to murder Elia.
 Tywin offers to have the Mountain meet with Oberyn in exchange for Oberyn serving as one of the three judges in Tyrion's trial.

 Podrick visits Tyrion in his cell.
 Tyrion asks Podrick to bring Jaime.
 Podrick reveals that he turned down the offer of a knighthood to testify against Tyrion, and Tyrion orders Podrick to leave King's Landing for his own safety.